timlabs/uscode/United States Code/TITLE 12-BANKS AND BANKING/CHAPTER 53-WALL STREET REFORM AND CONSUMER PROTECTION/SUBCHAPTER VI-FEDERAL RESERVE SYSTEM PROVISIONS/SUBCHAPTER VI-FEDERAL RESERVE SYSTEM PROVISIONS.md

   * The Secretary may purchase any obligations issued under paragraph (3)(A).
 For such purpose, the Secretary may use the proceeds of the sale of any securities issued under chapter 31 of title 31, and the purposes for which securities may be issued under that chapter 31 are extended to include such purchases, and the amount of any securities issued under that chapter 31 for such purpose shall be treated in the same manner as securities issued under section 208(n)(5)(E).

 #### (f) Rule of construction
-* For purposes of this section, a guarantee of deposits held by insured depository institutions shall not be treated as a debt guarantee program.
+* For purposes of this section, a guarantee of deposits held by insured depository institutions in noninterest-bearing transaction accounts may be treated as a debt guarantee program.

 #### (g) Definitions
 * For purposes of this section, the following definitions shall apply: